 All of our treks are active participation-based experiences and the cameleers will involve you with loading and unloading the camels as much as you wish to be involved.
 Similarly, your assistance is always greatly welcomed with the numerous camp chores to be done at the end of the day such as collecting firewood or helping to shepherd the camels as they feed.

-4WD transfers to/from Alice Springs to the western Simpson Desert
+4WD transfers to/from Birdsville to the eastern Simpson Desert

 All camping equipment - swags, stools, tents.
 You bring your own sleeping bag and eating utensils